sfkleach/JinXML/Features.md

 { "size": 8, "size"+: 19, "name": "Steve", "name"+: "Stephen", "name"+: "Steve" }
 ```

-Design note: the support for duplicate keys is needed, so that elements unify arrays and maps.
+> :notebook: Design note: the support for duplicate keys is needed, so that elements unify arrays and maps.

 ## Unquoted keys
 Object keys always occur in well-defined syntactic contexts and hence do not need to be string-quoted, provided that they aren't too exotic.
 To keep the grammar simple, unquoted keys have to follow the same rules as XML element and attribute names (i.e. they are an [XML Name](https://www.w3.org/TR/xml/#NT-Name)).
 So the above examples could be written as shown below - and is noticeably more readable.